david-randoll/AutomationEngine/automation-engine-templating/README.md

 `com.davidrandoll.automation.engine.templating.TemplateProcessor`

-Main class for processing Pebble templates.
+Main class for processing templates.
+It delegates to the appropriate engine based on the provided `templatingType`.

 **Usage:**